 No need to arrive early.
 There is not much available as far as snacks go at the Festival until the World Showcase opens at 11:00.
 So if you arrive at rope drop, hit up the attractions in Future World and then you’ll have all afternoon to enjoy the Festival of the Arts snacks.

 Are you hungry yet?
 If so, give Patricia at All for Dreams Travel a call, and she will help you plan the perfect trip to enjoy the snacks (and everything else!) at Epcot’s International Festival of the Arts!

-***Disclaimer – We at Tips from the Disney Divas and Devos hope you enjoy reading our articles, and encourage you to share any you feel may be of interest to someone else.
+***Disclaimer – We at Tips from the Disney Divas and Devos hope you enjoy reading our articles and encourage you to share any you feel may be of interest to someone else.
 We do ask, however, if you choose to share the photographs attached to our articles, you give credit to the photographer.
-Thank you for your cooperation and sharing our love of Disney!
+Thank you for your cooperation and for sharing our love of Disney!